yingCMU/CarND-PID-Control-Project/README.md

 # CarND-Controls-PID
+## Description
-Self-Driving Car Engineer Nanodegree Program
+Project in Self-Driving Car Engineer Nanodegree Program to implement a PID controller in C++ to maneuver the vehicle around the track in udacity simulator.

 ---